snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 kubernetes   ClusterIP      10.96.0.1      <none>        443/TCP        120d
 nginx-cdn    LoadBalancer   10.96.27.173   172.18.0.10   80:31312/TCP   5h44m
 ```

+Port forwarding rules are configured locally to forward incoming traffic heading towards localhost:80 to the reverse proxy at 172.18.0.10:80.

 The reverse proxy is configured by mapping the ConfigMap CRD to nginx.conf in the manifest template.